PnS2018/pns2018.github.com/session_02.md

 ---

 __NOTE__: This book is really fun to read and introduced many ML algorithms that are very popular back then.
 It reflects how researchers thought and did in 1980s and 1990s.

+Many popular machine learning textbooks have in-depth discussions of this definition (Mitchell, 1997; Murphy, 2012; Goodfellow et al., 2016).
+Here we give simple examples for them:

 ### The task $$T$$